opnsense/docs/source/manual/dynamic_dns.rst

 Username                Login or uder name to use, could be empty for token based authentication Password                Password or security token to use Hostname                Enter the fully qualified domain names to update via the selected service.
 For example: *myhost.dyndns.org*
+Check ip method         Service to query the current IP address Interface to monitor    Interface to collect an address from when choosing "Interface" as check ip method, or source interface used to connect to the check ip service
 Description             A description to easily identify this rule in the overview.
 ======================= =======================================================================================================================================================================